Haplogroup

 A haplotype is a group of alleles in an organism that are inherited together from a single parent, and a haplogroup (haploid from the ἁπλοῦς, haploûs, "onefold, simple" and group) is a group of similar haplotypes that share a common ancestor with a single-nucleotide polymorphism mutation.
-More specifically, a haplogroup is a combination of alleles at different chromosomal regions that are closely linked and that tend to be inherited together.
+More specifically, a haplotype is a combination of alleles at different chromosomal regions that are closely linked and tend to be inherited together.
 As a haplogroup consists of similar haplotypes, it is usually possible to predict a haplogroup from haplotypes.
 Haplogroups pertain to a single line of descent.
 As such, membership of a haplogroup, by any individual, relies on a relatively small proportion of the genetic material possessed by that individual.

 Each haplogroup originates from, and remains part of, a preceding single haplogroup (or paragroup).
 As such, any related group of haplogroups may be precisely modelled as a nested hierarchy, in which each set (haplogroup) is also a subset of a single broader set (as opposed, that is, to biparental models, such as human family trees).
+Haplogroups can be further divided into subclades.